gvwilson/codebender/05_start/index.md

 ## What to Do First

+-   Use existing social ties
+    -   Successful movements are built on pre-existing relationships [[Beckerman2022](b:Beckerman2022)]
+    -   If people you trust tell you to give up or change direction, *do it*
 -   Start with *something small*
     -   Less intimidating
     -   Gives you a chance to build skills and community